Nashville-Public-Library/talklib/README.md

 Depending on how you installed Python, the `site-packages` directory could be somewhere like: `C:\Users\<username>\AppData\Local\Programs\Python\Python###\Lib\site-packages`

 ### Install Python Packages
-- open a `cmd` terminal
+- open a terminal window
-- cd to this directory
+- cd into the talklib directory
 - run `pip install -r requirements.txt`

-This will download all the Python packages we're using.
-Yes, doing this will download the packages globally.
-It's probably fine, for now...
+    - This will download all the 3rd party Python packages we're using
+    - Please note, this will install things globally. for the TL, that's likely what you want
+    - if you only want to install things locally (for testing, etc.), use a virtual environment.

 ---